-That said, when your dog begins to bark uncontrollably, it is important to try and figure out the cause of the agitation, and find ways to calm your dog as opposed to shocking it into submission.
+That said, when your dog begins to bark uncontrollably, it is important to try and figure out the cause of the agitation and find ways to calm your dog as opposed to shocking them into submission.

 The reasons vary from one breed to another, but there are certain universal situations that cause dogs to bark.

 The verdict here is, knowing why your dog is barking in the first place is the first important step towards figuring out how to end it.
 Here are a few tips that may help.